MatthewReid854/reliability/docs/Weibull mixture models.rst

 .. image:: images/Weibull Mixture_1.png

 In this second example, we will compare how well the Weibull Mixture performs vs a standard Weibull_2P.
 Firstly, we generate some data from two weibull distributions, combine the data, and right censor it above our chosen threshold.
 Next, we fit the Mixture and Weibull_2P distributions.
 Then we build the mixture PDF using components of the fitted weibull components.
-Everything is then plotted and a goodness of fit measure is used to check whether the Weibull_Mixture is really a much better fit than a standard Weibull_2P distribution.
+Everything is then plotted and a goodness of fit measure is used to check whether the Weibull_Mixture is really a much better fit than a standard Weibull_2P distribution, which it is due to the lower BIC.

 .. code:: python